main-banner

 HAPE Sign: Breathless (even at rest), dry cough/pink or rusty spit, blue lips/nails, very tired, low fever, gurgling breath, exhausted, comma, death.
 In this situation, you must descend immediately with your supporter, take oxygen, and rescue asap.

-A helicopter rescue service is available, but it is too much expensive.
+A helicopter rescue service is available, but it is too expensive.
 You need to pay around USD 5000 to rescue from Everest Base Camp and USD 4500 from Annapurna Base Camp.
-So, you are highly recommended to take travel insurance, which will cover helicopter rescue and medical treatment in the event of an accident.
+So, it is highly recommended that you take travel insurance, which will cover helicopter rescue and medical treatment in the event of an accident.

 The traveler must have Nepal Trekking Information before the trek to Nepal.
-This is very important for those traveling for the first time and does not have proper Nepal Trekking Information.
+This is very important for those traveling for the first time and who do not have proper Nepal Trekking Information.
 For more information, please visit the Nepal Trekking Packages page.